John P. Slough: Civil War service

 Following the battle, Slough received direct orders from Canby to remain at Fort Union.
-Though dated and sent before the battle, while the Confederate army divided Canby and Slough's communication line, the order has been debated as confirmation or not that Slough had disobeyed Canby's orders by leaving Fort Union in the first place.
+Though dated and sent before the battle while the Confederate army divided Canby and Slough's communication line, the order has been debated as confirmation or not that Slough had disobeyed Canby's orders by leaving Fort Union in the first place.
 Slough met with Canby, determined the war in New Mexico was over, resigned his commission, and immediately headed to the Eastern theater.
-At the first anniversary after the battle of Glorieta, his former Colorado troops sent him a gold inlaid sword as thanks for making the rag tag volunteers into a fighting force.
-In response Slough wrote: “Remember the holy character of the cause in which you are engaged.
+At the first anniversary after the Battle of Glorieta Pass, his former Colorado troops sent him a gold inlaid sword as thanks for making the rag tag volunteers into a fighting force.
+In response, Slough wrote: “Remember the holy character of the cause in which you are engaged.
 Remember that you are American soldiers, battling in the cause of universal freedom.”

 Through his wife's McLean family ties (the chief justice of the U. S. Supreme Court was a relative), Slough went to Washington, D.C., where he was given command of a brigade in the Shenandoah Valley during Stonewall Jackson's Valley Campaign of 1862.
 His forces were stationed at Harpers Ferry and saw little action.
 He was appointed brigadier general of volunteers of August 25, 1862, and became the military governor of Alexandria, Virginia.
 For the rest of the war, he commanded the District of Alexandria.
 In December 1862, he sat on the court-martial that convicted Maj.
 Gen. Fitz John Porter of disobedience and misconduct.